 Recycling oyster shells into thriving reefs will only succeed with community partners.
 Currently, TNC is supported by donors JP Morgan, Marine Ecology & Fisheries Enhancement Funds and SUEZ.

-Participating restaurants are city'super, East Hotel Hong Kong, Cordis, Hong Kong, the Oyster Station, The Peninsula Hong Kong, the Royal Hong Kong Yacht Club, Sheraton Hong Kong Hotel & Towers and The Verandah at The Repulse Bay.
+Participating restaurants are city'super, Cordis, Hong Kong, East Hotel Hong Kong, Mandarin Oriental, Hong Kong, Oyster Station - Tsuen Wan, Oyster Station - Tsim Sha Tsui, Royal Hong Kong Yacht Club, Royal Park Hotel, Sheraton Hong Kong Hotel & Tower, Swire Hotels, The Upper House, The Peninsula Hong Kong, and The Verandah at The Repulse Bay.

 TNC also appreciates the support from oyster farming communities, Ha Pak Nai communities, Hong Kong Design Institute and Food For Good.